Do You Need All Those Meds? How To Talk To Your Doctor About Cutting Back

 Know which meds you are taking and why

-To prepare for meeting with your doctor, Farrell recommends making a chart with one column for each of the following: the drug name, the reason for taking it, who prescribed it, when they started taking it, whether or not it's working, and the side effects.
+To prepare for meeting with your doctor, Farrell recommends making a chart with one column for each of the following: the drug name, the reason for taking it, who prescribed it, when they started taking it, whether it's working and the side effects.
 She suggests making a chart for each medication type.
-For example, one chart for just the diabetes medications, and another one for all pain medications.
+For example, one chart for diabetes medications, and another one for all pain medications.

 "This helps doctors see the big picture for each condition very quickly," she says.

 You also want to make sure you know how long you're supposed to be taking medications.
 Some are just meant to solve short-term problems.